web-extend/web-extend/docs/guide/essentials/environment-variables.md

 # Environment Variables

-WebExtend supports injecting environment variables into your code, which is helpful for dynamic configuration, thanks to Rsbuild.
+WebExtend supports injecting environment variables into your code based on Rsbuild, which is helpful for dynamic configuration, thanks to Rsbuild.

 ## Built-in Environment Variables